 Perhaps He used this illness to protect us from something far worse — a fatal car accident or some other life-altering event.

-We are thankful the virus hit before we got on the road.
+We are thankful the virus hit before we left home.

-As difficult as it has been to have so many sick children at once, it would have been ten times harder to deal with (and they would’ve felt ten times more miserable) if they were throwing up in the van!
+As difficult as it has been to have so many sick children at once, it would have been ten times harder to deal with on the road.
+And they would’ve felt ten times more miserable if they were throwing up in the van!